-This article will explore practical solutions and techniques to fix voice echo in video conference rooms, providing an updated guide for 2024.
+This article will explore practical solutions and techniques to fix voice echo in video conference rooms, providing an updated guide.

 Do you experience an echo on the phone while talking about something important and have to disconnect the call abruptly?

-Voice echoing, or echo of voice refers to hearing one's voice or other participants' representatives repeated with a delay during a video conference or any audio communication.
+Voice echoing, or echo of voice, refers to hearing one's voice or other participants' voices repeated with a delay during a video conference or any audio communication.
 It creates a distracting and unpleasant effect, making it challenging to have clear and coherent conversations.

 The echo in speakers occurs when the sound from the speakers in the room reaches the microphone and is transmitted back to the participants.
 This creates a feedback loop where the transmitted sound is captured again by the microphone, resulting in a delayed repetition of the original audio.
 The delayed audio is then played back through the speakers, further picked up by the microphone, and the cycle continues, causing a continuous echo effect.